juliolinarez/ex_cuid2/README.md

   use Ecto.Migration

   def change do
     # primary_key: false is not needed here since we are defining a custom primary key
     create table(:record, primary_key: false) do
       # we use char beacuse cuid2 has a fixed length.
       add :id, :char, primary_key: true, size: 24 # check the cuid2 length
       add :title, :string
       add :body, :string

       timestamps(type: :utc_datetime)
     end

-end
+    # Use a hash index for random values as cuid2.
+    create index(:record, [:id], using: :hash) end end

 ```